michaelawarren/presentation-template/slides.md

 ----

 ### The Common Reuse Principle

 > Don't Force the users of a component to depend on things they don't need.

-note: Classes and modules that tend to be reused together belong in the same module What classes belong and don't belong in the component When a change occurs to a used component a change to the using component might occur.
+Notes: Classes and modules that tend to be reused together belong in the same module What classes belong and don't belong in the component When a change occurs to a used component a change to the using component might occur.
 At the least revalidation of the using component has to occur even if the change to the used component doesn't affect the using component.
 Interface Segregation Principle for components
 Don't depend on what you don't need.

-> Don't force users of a component to depend on things they don't need

-notes:
 * if you have to much or to little in your component it makes it difficult to reuse
 * cue am-ws-lib soap box
 * classes are not typically reused in isolation
-*

 ----